-When June 2, 2022, at 4:30 p.m., local time Location The Shelbourne, 27 St. Stephen's Green, Dublin 2 Ireland Items to be Voted on 1.
-Elect as directors for a period of one year expiring at the end of the Annual General Meeting of Shareholders of the Company in 2023, the following eight nominees: (a) Kirk S. Hachigian (e) David D. Petratis (b) Steven C. Mizell (f) Dean I. Schaffer (c) Nicole Parent Haughey (g) Dev Vardhan (d) Lauren B. Peters (h) Martin E. Welch III Provide advisory approval of the compensation of the Company's named executive officers.
-Approve the appointment of PricewaterhouseCoopers as independent auditors of the Company and authorize the Audit and Finance Committee of the Board of Directors to set the auditors' remuneration.
-Renew the Board of Directors' existing authority to issue shares.
-Renew the Board of Directors' existing authority to issue shares for cash without first offering shares to existing shareholders (Special Resolution).
-6. Conduct such other business properly brought before the meeting.
-Record Date April 7, 2022 Voting Shareholders as of the record date are entitled to vote.
-Each ordinary share is entitled to one vote for each director nominee and each of the other proposals.
-Attendance All shareholders of record as of the record date may attend the meeting.
+When June 2, 2022, at 4:30 p.m., local time

+Location The Shelbourne, 27 St. Stephen's Green, Dublin 2 Ireland

+Items to be Voted on 1.
+Elect as directors for a period of one year expiring at the end of the Annual General Meeting of Shareholders of the Company in 2023, the following eight nominees:

+(a) Kirk S. Hachigian (e) David D. Petratis

+(b) Steven C. Mizell (f) Dean I. Schaffer

+(c) Nicole Parent Haughey (g) Dev Vardhan

+(d) Lauren B. Peters (h) Martin E. Welch III

+2. Provide advisory approval of the officers. compensation on of the Company's named executive

+3. Approve the appointment of PricewaterhouseCoopers as independent auditors of the Company and authorize the Audit and Finance Committee of the Board of Directors to set the auditors' remuneration.

+4.

+5. Renew the Board of Directors' existing authority to issue shares for cash without first offering shares to existing shareholders (Special Resolution).

+6. Conduct such other business prop •

+Record Date April 7, 2022

+Voting Shareholders as of the record date to one vote for each director nomin to vote.
+Each ordinary share is entitled of the other proposals.

+Attendance All shareholders of record as of the e record date may attend the meeting.